 One thing we can be sure of is that the settlement of Douglasdale and the surrounding area was already an ancient affair by the time written records began.

-Also in the museum are shards of ‘blasting’ residue dating from the stone-age.
+Also on display in the museum are shards of ‘blasting’ residue dating from the stone-age.
 These were found in nearby Glen Taggart.
 This tells us that during the stone age there were people in these dales and hills making pottery and charcoal.

 - Christopher Blyth MRes, 2018.
 Historian, University of Glasgow

 More content coming soon!